 6. Go through the approval process

-When you lease a car, you will have to get approved for finance.
-The finance house need to know that you are going to make the monthly payments, and to do this they will look at your credit score.
+When you lease a car, you need to get approved for finance.
+The Finance House needs to know that you’re able to make the monthly payments.
+To ensure this, they’ll take a look at your credit score.

 7. Sign the documents

-Once you have been approved, all you have to do now is sign the documents and wait for your vehicle to be delivered.
+Once your finance application has been approved, all you need to do is sign the documents and wait for your vehicle to be delivered.

-8. Decide what you are going to do at the end of the contract
+8. Decide what you’re going to do at the end of the contract